etnikg/address_book_application/README.md

 A modern, responsive address book application built with React, TypeScript, and Parcel bundler.
 This application allows users to manage their contacts with features like adding, editing, and deleting contact information.

-## Features

-- 📝 Create, Read, Update, and Delete contacts
-- 📱 Responsive design that works on desktop and mobile devices
-- 🌍 International support with country selection
-- ✨ Modern UI with smooth animations and transitions
-- 💾 Persistent storage using localStorage
-- ✅ Form validation and error handling
-- 🎯 Accessibility features

 ## Technology Stack

 - React 16.14